simonbrownsb/meetupdata/README.md

 This utility fetches data from the meetup.com API.

-It can be used to fetch information about the following entities:\n'
+It can be used to fetch information about the following entities:
   - members
   - activity
   - events
   - attendance

+Usage:

+    python meetup_data.py ACCESS_TOKEN ENTITY [PARAMS]

 It writes output to standard output, in JSON format.
 You should run it with output redirected to a file.